 24 poems of Jan Petrie illustrated by door Ada Breedveld.

 Reproductions of paintings from Ada Breedveld special selected for Sail 2005 with text and music by Jan Petrie.
-With two screen
+With two screen prints.

 Signed by door Ada Breedveld.
 Limited edition.